 Platforms like Selz have come to diversify the market and allow you to create your online store, control your marketing shipping, accounting and even incorporate social media into your digital strategy in a simple and cost friendly way.
 These platforms have simplified the e-commerce industry and made it easier to be an independent online store owner.

-1| You won´t be the little fish in the humongous pond.
+1. You won´t be the little fish in the humongous pond

 Even if you are working with a unique product when you choose to be in a large marketplace like Amazon, Etsy or eBay, thousands of similar brands to yours would be displayed and featured.
-Your products maybe lost in a sea of competitors and you will find it to be difficult to make it pop and stand out.
+Your products may be lost in a sea of competitors and you will find it to be difficult to make it pop and stand out.

 Yes, these marketplaces have a high volume of traffic, but that doesn’t always mean YOUR BRAND will see any of that traffic.

 One of the big advantages of having your own online store is that you can focus 100% on your brand and your niche.
-People that arrive at your store are there because they want to know more about your product, not because they we’re searching for a general topic and happened upon your products.
+People that arrive at your store are there because they want to know more about your product, not because they’re searching for a general topic and happened upon your products.

 A big advantage of running your own online store is that you develop and execute your campaigns as you wish, making it as unique as possible.

-2| Your brand, your rules.
+2. Your brand, your rules

 Branding is instrumental in making your business success; even a lemonade stand can benefit from a brand strategy and it is one of the biggest advantages of having an independent store.
 Why?

 When you buy online from Amazon or any other big marketplace, everything from the product description to the box you get delivered to your house is branded to the marketplace.
 The seller (you) rarely gets mentioned thus creating a disconnect between you and the customer, which can lead to a weak brand identity.